 Step Two-and-a-Half: Find different places and times to write when needed

-I can edit like a fiend at my desk almost any time of day.
-But to write a first draft, I need to be away from my office and write only in the mornings.
-That's my writing time and place to be the most productive.
-You might discover that certain writing tasks can be done at different times or places, which leaves your choice writing time free for the creative writing (or the revision of that's what you need more focus on).
+I can edit like a fiend at my desk almost any time of day, but to write a first draft, I need to be away from my office.
+I've also learned I write more in the mornings.
+Mixing up your writing time and locations can help you discover your most productive time and place.
+Maybe certain writing tasks can be done at different times or places, which leaves your best writing time free for the creative drafting (or revision if that's what you need more focus on).
 If you can outline or brainstorm ideas every night in between other tasks, why not take advantage of it?

 Your challenge (should you choose to accept it)

 For the next two weeks, carve out a time and a place to write.
 Pay attention to when and where you're the most productive and if different tasks can be accomplished at different times.
 Create a writing schedule that works best for you.

 Do you have a writing time and place?
 What do you do to be a more productive writer?

 The whole series: finding the right time and place to write, all about preparation, stopping in the middle, not re-reading too much of the previous session, leaving yourself notes, and how to avoid wasting time.